August Derleth: Life

 Derleth once wrote of his writing methods, "I write very swiftly, from 750,000 to a million words yearly, very little of it pulp material."

 In 1948, he was elected president of the Associated Fantasy Publishers at the 6th World Science Fiction Convention in Toronto.

 He was married April 6, 1953, to Sandra Evelyn Winters.
 They divorced six years later.
-Derleth retained custody of the couple's two children, April Rose and Walden William.
+Derleth retained custody of the couple's two children, April Rose Derleth and Walden William Derleth.
 April earned a Bachelor of Arts degree in English from the University of Wisconsin-Madison in 1977.
 She became majority stockholder, President, and CEO of Arkham House in 1994.
 She remained in that capacity until her death.
 She was known in the community as a naturalist and humanitarian.
 April died on March 21, 2011.

 In 1960, Derleth began editing and publishing a magazine called Hawk and Whippoorwill, dedicated to poems of man and nature.

 Derleth died of a heart attack on July 4, 1971, and is buried in St. Aloysius Cemetery in Sauk City.
 The U.S. 12 bridge over the Wisconsin River is named in his honor.
 Derleth was Roman Catholic.

 In Derleth's biography, Dorothy M. Grobe Litersky stated that Derleth was bisexual, and maintained long-term romantic relationships with both men and women.
-This assertion has not been verified, however; no names were given of these romantic partners (in the interest of privacy according to Litersky), and no evidence or acknowledgement of Derleth having a bisexual or homosexual orientation has ever been found in his personal correspondence or writings.
+This assertion has not been verified; no names were given of these romantic partners (in the interest of privacy according to Litersky), and no evidence or acknowledgement of Derleth having a bisexual or homosexual orientation has ever been found in his personal correspondence.